-Early Signs Of Lung Cancer
+Early Signs & Symptoms Of Lung Cancer

 Lung cancer may not produce any noticeable symptoms in the early stages, and many people aren’t diagnosed until the disease has advanced.
 Read on to learn more about lung cancer symptoms, what to watch out and listen for, and how early screening may help people at high risk for the disease.

 Be on alert for a new cough that lingers.
 A cough associated with a cold or respiratory infection will go away in a week or two, but a persistent cough that lingers can be a symptom of lung cancer.
 Don’t be tempted to dismiss a stubborn cough, whether it’s dry or produces mucus.
 See your doctor right away.
 They will listen to your lungs and may order an X-ray or other tests.

 Change in a cough

 Pay attention to any changes in a chronic cough, particularly if you smoke.
 If you’re coughing more often, your cough is deeper or sounds hoarse, or you’re coughing up blood or an unusual amount of mucus, it’s time to make a doctor’s appointment.
 If a family member or friend experiences these changes, suggest that they visit their doctor.

 Shortness of breath or becoming easily winded are also possible symptoms of lung cancer.
 Changes in breathing can occur if lung cancer blocks or narrows an airway, or if fluid from a lung tumor builds up in the chest.

 Make a point of noticing when you feel winded or short of breath.
 If you find it difficult to breathe after climbing stairs or performing tasks you once found easy, don’t ignore it.